CodyNicholson/Frontend_Web_Development_Notes/Database_Systems/sqlDeveloper.md

 SQLDeveloper is an application that works as a "front-end" connection to a server running Oracle DBMS
 <br>

 SQL commands can be run individually, or collected in script files
 <br>

-It is installed in all CDM labs, or can be doqnloaded free from Oracle
+It is installed in all CDM labs, or can be downloaded free from Oracle

 ***